mpabasara11/Gas-Leakage-Monitoring-solution/README.md

 Technologies used
 AJAX (Asynchronous JavaScript and XML) -used to display Realtime data on webpage sent by the controller XMLHttpRequest -AJAX uses this protocol for requesting to the web server

+Hardware Setup

+•	NodeMCU Version 3    -it has built in WIFI and could find at affordable price in the market

+•	MQ-2 Gas Sensors *2   -comes in a module which we can easily connect with a controller board

+•	RGB Units *2 -comes with built in resistors so that we don’t need to connect those though resistors (board Outputs 3.5V could harm the leds otherwise)

+•	Active Buzzers*2 - no specific reason